isandeepdev/javascript/types/README.md

 Objects include everything that is not a primitive, objects are mutable and stored by reference.

-👉 Unlike languages like C++ and Java, In JavaScript and in other dynamically typed languages, it is not the variables that have types. .t is the values themselves that have types.
+👉 Unlike languages like C++ and Java, In JavaScript and in other dynamically typed languages, it is not the variables that have types.
+It is the values themselves that have types.

 # `typeof` operator